mcnairsa/100-days-of-code/log.md

 me: Slow and steady wins the race.
 Any amount of progress is still progress.

+### Day ???/100: 04-01-2025
+**Today ... **:
+Didn't do anything today

+**Pay Forward:**
+1. @LittleInksmith  on fCC Discord
+re: moving on from learning environment
+me: Ah yes, breaking free from a learning environment is a huge step.
+Freedom!

+2. @Macinthebox on fCC Discord
+re: Day One, 52 steps of fCC curriculum.
+me: Great start!
+Welcome to the challenge.

 ### Day ???/100: -01-2025
 **Today's Progress**: